jeanwl/TUNIC-LiveSplitOne-AutoSplitter/README.md

 # TUNIC LiveSplit One AutoSplitter

-TUNIC Livesplit One AutoSplitter with customisable splits
+TUNIC Livesplit One AutoSplitter with customizable splits

 ![Preview](/preview.gif)